MoonWalker440/Music-Megathread/README.md

 - [Soundhound](https://play.google.com/store/apps/details?id=com.melodis.midomiMusicIdentifier.freemium) - Music discovery, identification, & voice-controlled player

-- [songwhip.com](https://songwhip.com/)🆕 - It allows users to create a single link that directs to all the available platforms where a particular song or music is available.
+- [songwhip.com](https://songwhip.com/) - It allows users to create a single link that directs to all the available platforms where a particular song or music is available.

-- [Musicbutler](https://www.musicbutler.io/)🆕 - A website that sends you notifications about new music albums and releases by artists you follow.
+- [Musicbutler](https://www.musicbutler.io/) - A website that sends you notifications about new music albums and releases by artists you follow.
 It integrates with Apple Music, Spotify, and Last.FM so you can import your artists from these services effortlessly.

-- [Musicdex](https://musicdex.org/)🆕 - Musicdex is a website that allows users to discover and enjoy their favorite music.
+- [Musicdex](https://musicdex.org/) - Musicdex is a website that allows users to discover and enjoy their favorite music.

-- [Everynoise](http://Everynoise.com)🆕 - A website that provides a map of music genres.
+- [Everynoise](http://Everynoise.com) - A website that provides a map of music genres.
 It allows users to explore and discover new music by browsing through a variety of genres and subgenres.

-- [Maloja](https://github.com/krateng/maloja)🆕 - A self-hosted alternative to last.fm to scrobble your music history and view listening statistics.

 - [multi-scrobbler](https://github.com/FoxxMD/multi-scrobbler)🆕 - A self-hosted app that monitors your music platforms and scrobbles to multiple clients.